 Of course there are non-traditional students who may have already completed some of their MD or PhD degree at OHSU.
 These students are accepted as internal transfer students and may have a non-traditional pathway.
 Please contact us for more information if you are interested in this route.

-We place a special emphasis on a combined degree program that is more than just two separate degrees.
-Many graduate school mentors have strong ties to the hospital and do research on clinically relevant questions in the basic sciences.
-Students often pick mentors and projects that have strong ties to their medical areas of interest, and we encourage them to maintain clinical ties during their graduate years.
+We place a special emphasis on a combined degree program, truly integrating the MD and PhD degrees into one program.
+Our graduate program mentors have strong ties to the hospital and do research on clinically relevant questions in the basic sciences.
+Our curriculum allows students to maintain clinical ties throughout their graduate years, and our weekly required journal club grounds students in the research thought-process during their medical years.

 The first 18 months of medical school at OHSU are designed to teach the basic science of medicine while introducing the student to medical practice.
-Lectures are limited and the teaching format emphasizes small group discussions and self-directed learning are emphasized.
+Traditional didactic lectures are limited so that small group discussions and self-directed learning are emphasized.
 Students are also required to participate in colleges, the weekly MD/PhD journal clubs, and all required college and MD/PhD activities.

 Patient contact begins early in the first year, and all students participate for one afternoon per week in clinical preceptorships that are often a highlight of the first year's curriculum.
-For further information on the medical curriculum at OHSU, see the MD Program Curriculum.
-MD/PhD students also participate in our journal club, and depending on desire and time can participate in lab research.
+MD/PhD students also participate in the weekly journal club, and depending on desire and time can participate in lab research.

 The graduate programs at OHSU offer outstanding opportunities for study in a variety of disciplines in biomedical research.
 Over the past 20 years, there has been a tremendous expansion of both research activities and facilities on campus.
 Students in the MD/PhD program will form a dissertation advisory committee (DAC), disband their SOC, and join a graduate program.
-Students may choose to do their dissertation research with faculty scientists in any of the following areas:
+Students may choose to do their dissertation research with faculty scientists in any of the following graduate programs:

 - Biomedical Engineering